Demuth Foundation Artist Residency Program

 "My work, like Demuth’s, explores the interplay between structure and atmosphere, distilling familiar elements into luminous and evocative compositions," Neifeld states.
 "I strive to create spaces of contemplation and wonder, using the language of painting to evoke emotional landscapes rather than literal depictions.
 I am particularly drawn to Demuth’s precision—his ability to craft clean, deliberate compositions while maintaining a profound sense of mystery.
 His balance of clarity & openness has deeply informed my approach to painting."

-The six-week residency will conclude with an exhibit of the works produced by Neifeld during her time at the Demuth Foundation.
-Neifeld will also give a lecture about her work during the residency.
-Dates for these programs will be announced in a few weeks.
+The six-week residency concluded with an artist’s lecture and an exhibit of the works produced by Neifeld during her time at the Demuth Foundation.